Dragodraki/Testdisk_ISO_Standalone/README.md

 USAGE
 -------------------------------

-Here you go with Testdisk 7.2 as 3 megabyte size ISO file:
+Here you go with Testdisk ISO file:

 a) For USB: You need an empty flash drive and a tool like "Rufus" or "Easy2Boot" to get it to work on a USB.

 b) For CD (DVD/BD): You need a empty writable disc, a data-disc-drive and a tool like "ImgDrive" or "CDBurnerXP" to burn it.

 Important:
-Due to DOS limitation it is absolutely incompatible with UEFI-only boot mode!
+Due to DOS limitation the DOS-version it is absolutely incompatible with UEFI-only boot mode!
 Your computer needs a motherboard (that supports) having Legacy/BIOS boot mode enabled to enter Testdisk for DOS.
 This cannot be changed, I wasted much time by trying so - its in vain (UEFI simply sucks in my opinion).
+Solution: Use Testdisk-WinPE then instead.

 -> Put the disc/flash in your pc, disable secure boot in bios (if enabled) and press boot keyboard key (mostly F11/F12/ESC) to boot it.
 Press ENTER when asked whether you'l like to continue - testdisk is loaded.
 Note: As typical for DOS environment, keyboard inputs are supported only (no use of mouse possible).